 Regularly updated with news of interest to those involved with city farms, community gardens, allotments and other green spaces in Northern Ireland, plus details of training and networking events.

-- How to run a community gardening session - Training, 12th August
+- Training Event: How to run a community gardening session training - 12th August (Belfast) or 26th August (Cloughmills, Co Antrim)

 - 10th Northern Ireland Allotment and Community Garden Forum